Central Asia, Silk Road, AE bracteate in Hunnic style

 Provenance: Southern Uzbekistan

-Choice VF.
-Exceptionally large piece in amazing condition, as found.
+Large piece in exceptional condition, as found.
 Extremely RARE

 Please, note that our prices are ALL-INCLUSIVE.
 No additional fees (such as Buyer’s Premium, PayPal commission, etc.) are applicable